qwtoe/cfs-scheduler-simulator/README.md

 - Scheduling latency distribution
 - Fairness deviation metrics (using standard deviation)

+## 📜 License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/qwtoe/cfs-scheduler-simulator/blob/main/LICENSE) file for details.

 ---

 Making the invisible visible - one vruntime at a time! ✨